EvSecDev/SCMP/README.md

     - `ssh-keygen -t ed25519 -N '' -C scmp/controller -f controller_ssh`
 2. Start the installer script and follow the prompts
     - `./controller_installer*sh`
-3. Configure the YAML configuration file for all the remote Linux hosts you wish to manage (see comments in YAML for what the fields mean)
+3. Configure the SSH configuration file for all the remote Linux hosts you wish to manage (see comments in config for what the fields mean)
 4. Done!
 Proceed to remote preparation

 ### Remote Preparation